How Can We Protect Our Families in a Parking Lot?

-A person is in a parking lot, a car with more than one person stops quickly beside the target, a person who is not the driver jumps out, violently separates the target from a valuable, then returns to the car where it speeds away.
+A person is in a parking lot, a car with more than one person stops quickly beside the target, a person who is not the driver jumps out and violently separates the target from a valuable, then returns to the car where it speeds away.

-Variations of this crime include kidnapping and it even happening on sidewalks and gas stations, not just parking lots.
+Variations of this crime include kidnapping and it even happens on sidewalks and gas stations, not just parking lots.
 Anywhere vehicles can look normal in the environment, really.

 Caught on Camera

 In this case, a woman is minding her own business loading groceries into her SUV during daylight hours with people around.
-Apparently, circle she leaves her purse in her shopping cart and she’s not far from it.
-A vehicle circles the lot, comes back around to her where a passenger grabs her purse from the window of the car.
+Apparently, she leaves her purse in her shopping cart and she’s not far from it.
+A vehicle circles the lot and comes back around to her where a passenger grabs her purse from the window of the car.

 The woman tries to get her purse back as the car pulls off and she’s dragged a few feet before she lets go.
 The robbers escape and she recovers from the attack.